Working with patients and members of the public is a vital part of the BRC.

 An ongoing series of events about our work include monthly talks from senior researchers on topics such as personalised cancer care, hepatitis C and the impact of stroke and acute illness.

-The PHWI theme provides detailed resources and advice for health and social care researchers.
-Please check that page as your first port of call.
+We offer detailed resources and advice for health and social care researchers.

-If you would like more information about our PPI work or opportunities to get involved, please contact:
+If you would like more information about our PPI work, please contact:

 Nuffield Department of Primary Care Health Sciences